Questions to ask when buying a new build house

 When assessing green spaces and public areas, focus on:

-2. Quality and Maintenance: Evaluate the condition and upkeep of these green spaces.
-Well-maintained public areas can significantly enhance the living experience in the neighborhood.
+2. Quality and maintenance: evaluate the condition and upkeep of these green spaces.
+Well-maintained public areas can enhance the living experience in the neighbourhood.

-3. Future Green Initiatives: Inquire about any plans for new parks or improvements to existing ones.
+3. Future green initiatives: enquire about any plans for new parks or improvements to existing ones.
 An increase in green spaces can lead to a healthier, more pleasant living environment.

 By thoroughly investigating these aspects, you ensure that your choice of a new build home is well-informed and suited to your lifestyle needs.